From La Paz to the Amazon, here are the best places to visit in Bolivia. George Kalaouzis/Getty Images

 In the city itself, the main attraction is Casa Nacional de la Moneda, a monumental 18th-century construction where locally mined silver was once transformed into coins – known as potosís – during Potosí's heyday.

-Best for an adrenaline-charged adventure
+Best for an adrenaline-charged bike ride

 Once regarded as one of the most dangerous roads in the world, the so-called Death Road connecting La Paz with the valley of Los Yungas is now closed to motor traffic.
-However, it's still accessible by bicycle, on one of South America's most fun-filled off-road rides.

 With descents of more than 3000m (9842ft), the gravel route is a thrilling mountainside adventure that begins on the snow-covered high plains of La Cumbre (the summit of the Cordillera Real) and ends in a tropical valley where you can finally pause and catch your breath.